platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 - `unit price x current allocation` to estimate how much user license, user management add-on fees, and allocated resources may respectively cost you next month.

-- `unit price x daily average` to estimate how much accumulated resources may cost you next month.
+- `unit price x daily average x 30 days` to estimate how much accumulated resources may cost you next month.

 ### Invoice